 The CCC checkers monitor different RTL structures within the CCC and perform micro-architectural checks for illegal RTL states and exit checks that each structure is in an idle state at end of simulation.
 The CCC directory control checker is an architectural reference model of the CCC directory control RTL that dynamically monitors and checks directory functionality during simulation.

-Table 29 CCC checker
+Table 29 CCC checkers